 Who we are

-In 1989 Kunuwanimano Child & Family Services, funded by the Ministry of Community and Social Services, began operations as a child and family services agency serving the needs of children and families under Section X of the Child and Family Services Act.
+In 1989 Kunuwanimano Child & Family Services, funded by the Ministry of Community and Social Services, began operations as a child and family services agency serving the needs of children and families under Section X of the Child, Youth and Family Services Act.

 Kunuwanimano was incorporated as a non-profit organization on May 15, 1989.

-Kunuwanimano will have a mandate to deliver child welfare services to 11 First Nation communities within their catchement area.
-This mandate comes from both the Chiefs of the 11 First Nations and the Province of Ontario under the Child and Family Services Act.
+Kunuwanimano will have a mandate to deliver child welfare services to 11 First Nation communities within their catchment area.
+This mandate comes from both the Chiefs of the 11 First Nations and the Province of Ontario under the Child, Youth and Family Services Act.

 The agency will be developed in a manner that recognizes the unique culture and values of the First Nations, sensitive to the unique needs of our children, youth, families and communities, building on the strengths of First Nations culture, traditions and child rearing practices.